 Price limit by location for families with vouchers:

 There are two important factors to keep in mind.
 First, families with income may choose to look above the established price limit because they can pay a larger portion of the rent.
-Second, although the price limit helps families figure out how much they can afford based on the location, the rent agreed upon between the Housing Authority and the property owner must be based on the fair market rate.
+Second, although the price limit helps families figure out how much they can afford based on the location, the rental price agreed upon between the Housing Authority and the property owner must be based on the fair market rate.
 The Housing Authority will look at comparable units in the area (based on amenities, size, and type of unit) to make sure that the rental amount the property owner requests is a fair price based on the market.